Large-Scale Web Scraping: Everything You Need to Know

 Technology's constantly evolving.
 As a result, websites, security policies, protection systems, and libraries change.
 For this reason, keeping your scrapers up to date's crucial.
 Yet, knowing what to change isn't easy.

 To make this web scraping with scale easier, you should implement a logging system.
-This will tell you if everything's working as expected or if something went wrong.
-Logging will help you understand how to update your scrapers in case they no longer work, and ZenRows allows you to log everything easily.
+This will tell you if everything works as expected or if something goes wrong.
+Logging will help you understand how to update your scrapers if they no longer work, and ZenRows allows you to log everything easily.

 What Are Some Tools for Large-Scale Web Scraping?